 One pound of fat is over 3000 calories, so while you are providing breast milk for your baby you will be losing 500 calories at least on a daily basis so you will be losing weight without even trying.
 Now you can of course lose more weight if you want to begin exercising after you have had your baby.

 Exercising after pregnancy isn’t only going to get you back in the body that you want, but it is also going to help you stay positive while you are taking care of your newborn baby.
-After pregnancy, it is best for you to take up walking as your weight loss exercise, and of course, make sure you shower after you’re done with this exercise because no baby wants to taste sweat.
+After pregnancy, it is best for you to take up walking as your weight loss exercise, and of course, make sure you shower after you’re done with this exercise because no baby wants to taste sweet.

 Now I advise that you don’t do any strenuous exercises when you are trying to lose weight while breastfeeding because if you are burning too much fat you will be releasing toxins into your body which can go into your breast milk.
 This of course isn’t healthy for your newborn.